WO1 Regimental Sergeant Major

 Killed in action or died of wounds

-Regimental Sergeant Major Alan Moss, HQ 2 Commando, was shot and killed during the raid at St. Nazaire.
-He was one of the commando contingent on ML 267.
+Regimental Sergeant Major Alan Moss, HQ 2 Commando, was shot and killed during Operation Chariot, the raid at St. Nazaire.
+Embarking on motor launch ML267 he later received a posthumous Mention in Despatches.

 National Archives file WO373/46/297.

 * This was Pte.
 Thomas Diamond.
 See Linked Content below.

 Photo of Commando in Gallery: